-Our Counter Fraud team are part of a national network of specialist investigators and our aim to prevent fraud from happening and to deal with allegations that it has taken place.
+Our counter fraud team are part of a national network of specialist investigators.
+Our aim is to prevent it from happening and to deal with fraud allegations.

 What is fraud?